-After a long wait on the sidelines, the Draft Law was submitted to the Grand National Assembly of the Turkish Republic on 23 January 2014.
+After a long wait on the sidelines, the Draft Law was submitted to the Presidency of the Grand National Assembly of the Turkish Republic on 24 January 2014.
 The Draft Law introduces a de minimis rule that enables the Competition Board to ignore certain cases that do not exceed a certain market share or turnover threshold (or both), and brings the EU's SIEC (significant impediment of effective competition) test to the Turkish control regime in place of the current dominance test.

 The Draft Law proposal became a hot topic when the Parliament announced that the Draft Law, containing these amendments, had officially been added to the current drafts and proposals list.
+However, it appears that the Draft Law has become obsolete yet again according to the internal regulation of the Grand Assembly.
+The relevant regulation states that draft laws become obsolete if they are not finalised within the relevant legislative year.
+Yet, the government or the Grand Assembly is entitled to renew obsolete draft laws.
+The Draft Law is currently being evaluated by the relevant commissions of the Grand Assembly, and it is expected that the commissions will submit the Draft Law to the Grand Assembly for approval.
 Subsequent to the enactment of the amendments, the Competition Board is expected to put important implementing regulations in place.
 The details of these regulations are not yet entirely clear.